This post is about a question many job seekers ask: why no job offer?

-Today’s post is about why you won’t get the offer.
+Today’s post is about “why no job offer”?
 And it’s a big frustrating question, isn’t it?
 After all the work you put in to the process, why not you?

-So here are 5 reasons (in the language of a hiring manager) why not along with some thoughts on how to avoid this happening again:
+So here are 5 reasons (in the language of a hiring manager) why no job offer comes along with some thoughts on how to avoid this happening again:

 1. Not ready, not right